-Assistant Coach Joy McCorvey begins her second season with the Seminoles in 2019-20 – her latest chapter in a coaching career that spans nearly a decade and points to a rising star in the profession.
-Her first year with the Garnet and Gold in 2018-19 is evidence of her upward trajectory.
+Assistant Coach Joy McCorvey prepares for her third season with the Seminoles in 2020-21 – her latest chapter in a coaching career that spans a decade and points to a rising star in the profession.
+Her first years for Florida State speak to the impact she has made since coming to Tallahassee.

 Spear-heading the team’s recruiting efforts and low post play, Florida State made large strides in both areas in McCorvey’s first go-around.
-The Seminoles’ 2019 signing class consists of five-star players River Baldwin (Andalusia, Ala.) and Sammie Puisis (Mason, Ohio) as well as Top-20 post player London Clarkson (Pflugerville, Texas).
-The three incoming freshmen blend with an experienced unit to form a group with high expectations in the 2019-20 season.
+The Seminoles’ 2019 signing class consisted of five-star players Baldwin (Andalusia, Ala.) and Sammie Puisis (Mason, Ohio) as well as Top-20 post player London Clarkson (Pflugerville, Texas).

 McCorvey was announced as an assistant coach for the Florida State Women’s Basketball team on May 4, 2018, by head coach Sue Semrau.

 McCorvey spent her previous six years (2012-18) as an assistant coach at Michigan out of the Big Ten.

 A four-year captain at St. John’s from 2006-10, she helped build up the Michigan women’s basketball program during her six seasons in Ann Arbor.

 One of her responsibilities over her previous five years at Michigan was the development of her post players, helping pave the way for a second-round NCAA Tournament appearance for the Wolverines in 2017-18.